dart-lang/site-www/src/tools/pub/glossary.md

 Changed 1 dependency!
 ```

-This updated hash will now show up in your version control diff and should make you suspicious.
+The updated content hash will show up in your version control diff,
+and should make you suspicious.

-To make a discrepancy become an error instead of a warning use [`dart pub get --enforce-lockfile`][] that will fail if it cannot find package archives with the same hashes without updating the lockfile.
+To make a discrepancy become an error instead of a warning, use
+[`dart pub get --enforce-lockfile`][].
+It will cause the resolution to fail
+if it cannot find package archives with the same hashes, without updating the lockfile.

 ```
 $ dart pub get --enforce-lockfile